cnsetzer/kilopop/README.md

 In order to execute this code the user will need to download and install lapack 3.8 or higher from https://netlib.org/lapack/#_software.

-Once this is done, the user must modify the location of the lapack installation in the setup.py library_dirs path to point to the local lapack installation.
+Once this is done, the user must add the paths to these libraries to their local $LD_LIBRARY_PATH$ environment variable.

-Then the package can be installed using pip, i.e.,
+Though currently the working installation procedure is:

 """
+python setup.py sdist

+python setup.py build

-pip install bnspopkne
+python setup.py install
 """